lomorage/homepage/content/install-frame.md

  - press "esc" on the keyboard if Raspberry Pi connected with keyboard.

- - `sudo service supervisor stop` if you use ssh to access Raspberry Pi
+ - `sudo service supervisor stop` if you use ssh to access Raspberry Pi.

 You can use `sudo service supervisor start` to start the lomo-frame serivce.

 ## Schedule Frame ON/OFF time

 **The default turn on time is "08:00 am", and turn off time is "21:00 pm".**

-You can schedule when to turn on/off the digital frame(turn off monitor and lomo-frame service), if your monitor supports to turn off.

 You can change that use the following command, which changes the on time to "10:00 am" and off time to "18:00":